Michigan Transfer Agreement History

 - The University of Michigan will evaluate individual courses in the MTA block for transfer, and if transferable will place these courses on a student’s transcript as transfer credit.

 The Michigan Transfer Agreement

-To fulfill the Michigan Transfer Agreement, which is being implemented this year, students must successfully complete at least 30 credits, with at least a 2.0 in each course.
+To fulfill the Michigan Transfer Agreement, students must successfully complete at least 30 credits, with at least a 2.0 in each course.